Stay up to date with notifications from The Independent

 While Somaliland has close links with the UK as a former part of the empire, the only country which recognises it is Ethiopia which signed a deal for access to the sea at the port city of Berbera.

-The agreement signed on 1 January this year caused an international row with Somalia which still lays claim to the territory after the two countries united in 1960.
+The agreement, signed on 1 January this year, caused an international row with Somalia which still lays claim to the territory after the two countries united in 1960.

-Sir Gavin began his interest Somaliland when he was defence secretary between 2017 and 2019 and visited the breakaway country.
+Sir Gavin began his interest in Somaliland when he was defence secretary between 2017 and 2019 and visited the breakaway country.
 He has since become a leading advocate in parliament and a regular visitor to Somaliland, even receiving honourary citizenship for his efforts on their part.

-Meanwhile, sources in Washington DC have told The Independent that the State Department “has warmed up” to the idea of supporting Somaliland’s claim in the days following Trump’s victory.
+Meanwhile, sources in Washington DC have told The Independent that the State Department “has warmed up” to the idea of supporting Somaliland’s claim in the days following Mr Trump’s victory.

-Peter Pham, a former US special envoy to the Sahel region and a senior official in the last Trump administration also noted: “I am sure this will be up for review after the inauguration.
+Peter Pham, a former US special envoy to the Sahel region and a senior official in the last Trump administration, also noted: “I am sure this will be up for review after the inauguration.
 Similarly, a smooth election in Somaliland will, in addition to its other achievements, undoubtedly strengthen its case in an overall policy review.”

 A Foreign, Commonwealth and Development Office source said: “It would be wrong to speculate on any policy decisions that the incoming administration of President-elect Trump may make.